suri-codes/personal_website/src/content/work/connectify.md

 company: "Connectify AI"
 role: "Lead Software Developer"
 dateStart: "04/03/2024"
-dateEnd: "Current"
+dateEnd: "9/13/2024"
 ---

-Full stack applicaton that lets researchers and general public alike exeperiment with the composition of various models and datasets in order to create pipelenes efficiently and easily in order to facilitate rapid research.
-I work as the lead developer responsible for techonolgy descisions and backend development.
+Full stack application that lets researchers and public alike exeperiment with the composition of various models and datasets in order to create pipelenes efficiently and easily in order to facilitate rapid research.
+I worked as the lead developer responsible for technology decisions and backend development.